Salamandeenie/POC__Chesstack/README.md

 ## How To Win
 To win you must do one of the following:
-- Capture all of your opponents pieces
+- Capture all of your opponent's pieces
 - Cause a Checkmate condition, so that your opponent cannot make a move that will not result in the previous win condition
 - A tie occurs if neither player cannot capture the other's pieces.
 For this to occur both players must agree to defeat.